maishiroma/MCServerBootstrap/README.md

 - `/home/minecraft/scripts/backup.sh` (default location)
     - Pushes up current state of server to Cloud Storage Buckets.
     - Ex: `$ cd /home/minecraft/scripts && sudo ./backup.sh`
+    - That this script will also get triggered automatically by a cronjob.
+By default it runs once a week on Sat at 3AM.
 - `/home/minecraft/scripts/restore_backup.sh` (default location)
     - Restores the server world to the specified state
     - Ex: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBaackup`